-The Museum of London, in July last year, acquired an epic 20 feet wide panorama of London, painted around 1815 by the French artist Pierre Prévost (1764-1823).
+Last year the Museum of London acquired an epic 20 feet wide panorama of London, painted around 1815 by the French artist Pierre Prévost (1764-1823).
 This beautiful and rare panorama is on display for the first time at the Museum of London this March.

 Go Back: [Top of Page] [News Main Page]